WarpBuilds/snapshot-save/README.md

 <img src="images/logo.svg" alt="WarpSnapshot Logo" width="100"/>

-WarpSnapshot allows you to take snapshots of your runner VMs at any point in the workflow, enabling you to re-use them for faster consecutive workflow runs.
+WarpSnapshot enables you to capture snapshots of your runner VMs at any point in your workflow, allowing you to reuse them for faster consecutive runs.

 ## Prerequisites

-- This action is only supported on [WarpBuild](https://warpbuild.com) Linux runners.
+- Supported Platforms: WarpSnapshot is supported exclusively on WarpBuild Linux runners.
-- Container based runner images are not supported.
-- Mac runners are not supported.
+- Unsupported Platforms: Container-based runner images and Mac runners are not supported.

 ## Usage

-To use the WarpSnapshot action in your workflow, add the following step to your `.github/workflows/{workflow_name}.yml` file, preferably at the end:
+To incorporate WarpSnapshot into your workflow, add the following step to your .github/workflows/{workflow_name}.yml file, ideally at the end of the job:

 ```yaml
 jobs: